-Gun for Hire, The Price is Three Kisses for Dead Outlaws
+This Gun for Hire, and the Price is Three Kisses

 Richard Milhouse Nixon was the 37th President of the United States, from 1968 until his resignation in 1974.
 He had two daughters, Julie and Tricia, and he paid to have them schooled in dance, society behavior and etiquette at the Elisa Ryan Studio in Beverly Hills, California.
 Their teacher was Frances Lee, a former actress living in Brentwood.

 Myrna Tibbetts was taking dance lessons in New York City when a theater owner spotted her and convinced her to join the dancing girls of the 1923 Ziegfeld Follies.
 She was soon spotted by Hollywood and began acting in silent motion pictures using the stage name Frances Lee.

 When sound was added to motion pictures, her career slowed down, and a couple of years after making this movie she walked away from movies and got a college degree in teaching.
 Besides teaching at the Elisa Ryan Studio, she was active in the Knox Presbyterian Nursery School, where she helped to create one of the first Head Start programs in the country.
 Her passion for working with children continued in later life as she worked as a children's librarian at the Rancho Santa Fe library until shortly before her death at the age of 94.